-Salajeet or in Hindi Shilajit is a sticky, blackish-brown, tar-like exudation that originates from the layers of rocks and is basically originated from the mountains of Hindukush and Himalayas between India and Nepal.
+Salajeet (Shilajit) is a sticky, blackish-brown, tar-like exudation that originates from the layers of rocks and is basically originated from the mountains of Hindukush and Himalayas between India and Nepal.
 Shilajit is framed for a considerable length of time by the continuous decaying of plants by the natural reaction of bacteria and microorganisms.
 Salajeet has many other names such as mineral pitch, mineral wax, Shilajatu, and mimie or mummiyo.

 Derivation of Shilajit: